Protecting Creative Writing Copyright against AI Imitation via Implicit Watermarking: Experiments

 \subsection{Further Explorations}

-\textbf{Exploring the effectiveness of five style aspects.} Results are visualized in Figure \ref{prompt}.
-The orange dashed line represents the mean values of SP-TPR, SP-F1, ROC-TPR, and ROC-F1 with the complete prompts.
-Removing specific elements results in varying degrees of performance decline.
-The figure demonstrates that different key areas have distinct impacts on protecting various styles.
-For example, for the ROC dataset composed of modern works, extracting only the rhythm and flow (RF) features significantly reduces the performance of style extraction, as RF features are more prominent in poetry.

-\textbf{Exploring the impact of bit length on performance.} We investigate the counts of true positives (TP), false positives (FP), true negatives (TN), and false negatives (FN) across different watermark lengths, visualized using stacked histograms (see Figure \ref{bitlength}).
+\textbf{Impact of bit length.} We investigate the counts of true positives (TP), false positives (FP), true negatives (TN), and false negatives (FN) across different watermark lengths, visualized using stacked histograms (see Figure \ref{bitlength}).
 Notably, both FP and FN gradually decrease as the watermark bit length increases.
 This trend can be attributed to the ability of longer watermarks to encapsulate more distinctive features.

-\textbf{Exploring the impact of regularization penalty.} As illustrated in Figure \ref{dis}, the average distance progressively converges to zero during training under the influence of $\mathcal{L}_o$.
-This highlights the effectiveness of the regularization penalty in narrowing the protected style domain.
-MiZero-3.5 demonstrates a consistently higher region than MiZero-D and MiZero-G, reflecting GPT-3.5’s relatively weaker consistency in disentangling the protected style.
-Additionally, the slightly broader ribbon for MiZero-D indicates a larger standard deviation, aligning with the findings in Subsection \ref{sub:base}.
+\textbf{Impact of the regularization penalty.} As shown in Figure \ref{dis}, the average distance converges to zero during training under $\mathcal{L}_o$, demonstrating the regularization penalty’s effectiveness in narrowing the protected creative domain.
+WIND-3.5 maintains a higher region than WIND-D and WIND-G, reflecting GPT-3.5’s weaker consistency in disentangling the protected style.
+The ribbon for WIND-D is slightly wider than that for WIND-G, which also indicates a greater standard deviation when the sample size ($num$) is 10, consistent with Subsection \ref{sub:base}.

-\textbf{Other explorations.} We systematically examine the effect of varying sample sizes in protected style on MiZero’s performance, supported by an in-depth case study on condensing style-lists by the LLM.
-Additionally, we investigate the model-agnostic characteristic of MiZero.
-For additional details, see Appendix \ref{app:exp}.
+\textbf{Other Comparative Analyses.} In addition to our primary comparison against fine-tuned classifiers (Tables \ref{base} and \ref{base_roc}), we also evaluate a second set of baselines, which included representative Artificially Intelligence-Generated Text (AIGT) detectors (DetectGPT \cite{mitchell2023detectgpt} and Binoculars \cite{hans2024spotting}) and modern LLM classifiers that received 10 in-context examples (5 from protected and 5 from unprotected texts), as detailed in Table \ref{tab:base_aigt}.
+This experiment is designed to demonstrate that our task (AI-Style-A vs AI-Style-B) is fundamentally different from traditional Human-vs-Machine detection, and cannot be solved by off-the-shelf tools.
+As shown in Table \ref{tab:base_aigt}, AIGT detectors underperform WIND by over 40\%, as our task requires distinguishing between AI-generated texts in different styles, where all samples are machine-generated.
+While standard detectors can identify AI-generated content, they struggle to recognize specific stylistic variations.
+Similarly, LLM classifiers achieve results comparable to AIGT detectors, reinforcing our key argument: generic LLM classification falls short for protecting copyright of creative writing databases.